9 Best Consignment POS: Feature & Price Breakdown (2026)

 • Outdated Interface and Features: Many legacy consignment POS platforms were built ages ago and it shows.
 Reviews on platforms like Capterra often report older or less intuitive interfaces, slower development of new features, and gaps in capabilities that modern retailers expect.

 • Walled Garden (Lack of Integrations): Specialized POS consignment systems tends to be a closed ecosystem.
-They often don’t play well with popular e-commerce platforms like Shopify or external apps.
-SimpleConsign and others offer only limited integration (they might provide a basic Shopify sync in a high-priced tier, but it can be clunky and not real-time).
-In contrast, e.g. Shopify or Square come with app marketplaces that let you connect all kinds of services (eBay, Instagram, online stores, etc.).
-Being stuck in a siloed system can hinder your ability to expand to new sales channels or use modern marketing tools.
+They often don’t play well with popular e-commerce platforms like Shopify or don't sync in real-time.
+Shopify or Square come with app marketplaces that let you connect all kinds of services (eBay, Instagram, online stores, etc.).

-4. What hardware is needed for Square, Shopify or Zettle as consignment POS?
+12. What hardware is needed for Square, Shopify or Paypal as consignment POS?

-Modern POS hardware is now affordable and plug-and-play for consignment stores.
-The example above shows a typical card reader – a wireless device that pairs with a mobile app to handle credit/debit transactions.
+Modern POS hardware is affordable and plug-and-play.
+The example shows a typical card reader – a wireless device that pairs with a mobile app to handle credit/debit transactions.
 Shops can start with just a smartphone / tablet and a card reader, then add the rest as needed.
 Here’s the essential hardware you for your POS consignment and resale store:

 • Label Printer: In consignment, you often tag incoming items with a price label that includes a barcode and client ID.
-A label printer lets you print these sticky labels or hang tags.
 Common brands are Phomemo (under $100), Dymo, Zebra, Brother.

 • Receipt Printer (optional): While e-receipts via SMS or e-mail are popular especially for secondhand items, a receipt printer can be useful.
 Thermal receipt printers (USB or Bluetooth) can integrate with your POS app to print sale receipts on the spot.